MailTape/MailTape-v1/_posts/2016-02-07-Clea-Vincent.md

 # My new queen of French pop

-This revolution began maybe 3/4 years now.
-For this generation sing in french wasn't a choice but a deep desire, almost an evidence.
-Clea Vincent write her songs, inspired by the golden age of French pop, the 80's.
+For this new generation, to sing in french wasn't a choice but a deep desire, almost an evidence.
+Artists like Clea Vincent write their songs, inspired by the golden age of French pop, the 80's.
 Falsely naive songs, full of metaphors.
 Flippant exquisite poetry.
-Her songs resonate in the hearts of French youth.
-I think that is the formula : singing in french sound to resonate in French Youth.
+Their songs resonate in the hearts of French youth.
+I think that is the formula : singing in french sound to resonate in present French Youth.

 # Clea Vincent's selection